Yelp/mrjob/docs/guides/writing-mrjobs.rst

     if __name__ == '__main__':
         MRWordFreqCount.run()

-This example is elaborated on later in this document in :ref:`job-protocols`.
+(See :ref:`writing-your-first-job` for an explanation of this example.)

 Here are all the methods you can override to write a one-step job.
-Click on the ones that interest you, or keep reading.
+We'll explain them better later in this document.

     * :py:meth:`~mrjob.job.MRJob.mapper`
     * :py:meth:`~mrjob.job.MRJob.combiner`